dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 Then, open your game on your browser ([`http://localhost:3000`](http://localhost:3000)).
 There, you will see that, after logging in, you will appear in the fifth position and that, after 5 seconds, you will jump to the second position.

 ![Testing the Socket.IO real-time leaderboard of your React game](https://cdn.auth0.com/blog/aliens-go-home/real-time-leaderboard.png)

+## Implementing the Missing Parts

+Now, you have almost everything you need to finish your game.
+You have created all the React elements that your game needs, you have added most of the animations it will have, and you have implemented the leaderboard feature.
+The pieces that are missing in this puzzle are:

+- *Shooting Cannon Balls*: To kill aliens, you must allow your players to shoot cannon balls.
+- *Detecting Collisions*: As your game will have cannon balls and flying objects moving around, you must implement an algorithm to detect collisions between these object.
+- *Incrementing the Current Score*: After allowing your players to kill flying objects, your game must increment their current score so they can achieve new max scores.
+- *Updating the Leaderboard*: With all the features above implemented, the last thing you will have to do is to update the leaderboard with new max scores.

+So, in the next sections, you will focus on implementing these pieces to wrap up your game.

+### Shooting Cannon Balls

+### Detecting Collisions

+### Incrementing the Current Score

+### Updating the Leaderboard